 Tracking your macros is never going to be entirely accurate.
 A few variables need to be considered, including the accuracy of the application you’re using, the estimation of your energy use and output, weighing and measuring your food, and, of course, accurate macro tracking relies on you remembering to track everything you consume.

-The accuracy of your energy output will only ever be a rough estimate, and the amount of calories you ‘burn’ walking or doing yoga will be variably estimated with tracking apps.
+The accuracy of your energy output will only be a rough estimate, and the amount of calories you ‘burn’ walking or doing yoga will be variably estimated with tracking apps.

 The psychology of tracking